-Sick leave is an important fringe benefit available to State of Wisconsin employees and UW participants.
-Most employees earn and, depending on usage, will accumulate hours of unused sick leave while they are employed with the state.
+Sick leave is an important fringe benefit available to State of Wisconsin and UWs employees.
+Most employees earn and, depending on usage, will accumulate hours of unused sick leave while they are employed.
 If eligible, upon retirement (regular or disability), layoff, or death, you can use your unused sick leave credits to pay for post-termination state group health insurance premiums for you, your surviving insured spouse, and dependents.